-Over the Christmas week, CapX is republishing its favourite pieces from the past year.
+Over the Christmas week, CapX is republishing some of its favourite pieces.
 You can find the full list here.

 It is estimated that of all the food items imported by African countries, nearly 83 per cent comes from outside the continent.
 The rest comes from other African countries.